tokenika/eoside/docs/introduction_to_EOSIDE.md

 - *Libs* lists libraries resolving outer dependencies of the project.

-- *Compiler Options* lists parameters of the WASM compiler.
+- *Code Options* lists parameters of the WASM compiler/builder.

+- *Tests Options* lists parameters of the native compiler/builder.

 - *Contract Account* defines the account that holds the smart-contract.
 Its name has to be chosen from a list given with the bash command: